Startup Business Ideas for Students

 Many businesses and organizations need graphic designers to create visual branding for use on everything from signage to marketing materials.
 Because graphic design is a fairly broad industry, having a multifaceted skill set can prove extremely beneficial.
 For example, proficiency in logo design as well as typography or web design can help you book more clients and build your portfolio.

 If you like the idea of an ecommerce startup but don’t have the room to store items to sell, dropshipping could be the perfect solution.
 Dropshipping startups simply take customer’s orders online, but instead of filling orders themselves, they are sent to a third-party retailer for fulfillment.
 Essentially, your startup consists of customer experience management, marketing, and curating items for your dropshipping business.
+On average, dropshippers make $3,414 per month, according to ZipRecruiter.

 19. Affiliate Marketing

-Affiliate marketing is a popular side hustle, but it can be a full-on business if you do it right.
+Affiliate marketing is a popular side hustle, but it can be a profitable business idea if you do it right.
 Through affiliate marketing, you will earn a commission on sales you drive for brands you partner with.
-What makes this idea particularly good for students is that there is a relatively low barrier to entry.
+What makes this idea particularly good for college students is that there is a relatively low barrier to entry.
 Be sure to pick products you're already known for, associated with, and to which you have market access.

 20. Website Development